macnaileth/mapconnect/readme.txt

 none ATM

 == Changelog ==
+20.04.2024 - Updates to API Endpoints to get data from external database. now postcode retrieval can be switched to external data
-21.01.2023 - created this branch.
+21.01.2024 - created this branch.
 Master/Origin contains all the stuff.
 This is simplified.
 15.11.2023 - Did a lot of updating, added map frontend element, updated edit fpr Gutenberg 08.06.2023 - Added a skeleton block for the future map application to be placed on WP pages and posts.
 11.04.2023 - finished all basic sanitization and validation stuff.
 Supports now Gutenberg Block Editor aswell as Classic Editor plugin for data input: Metabox and React Block provided.